cblweb/semantic-ui-bootstrap/README.md

     * Attached
 * Card
 * Divider
+* Styled checkbox, radio and switch (an on off checkbox)
 * Sidebar

 Label, Card, Divider and Sidebar can be used as a plugin independently.